-There was an instant messaging system on the computers in all the consultation and treatment rooms which alerted staff to any emergency.

-- All staff received annual basic life support training and there were emergency medicines available in the treatment room. - The practice had a defibrillator available on the premises and oxygen with adult and children's masks.
-There was also a first aid kit and accident book available - Emergency medicines were easily accessible to staff in a secure area of the practice and all staff knew of their location.
+- There was an instant messaging system on the computers in all the consultation and treatment rooms which alerted staff to any emergency.
+There was also an emergency button on the desks to raise the alarm.
+Following incidents investigations had been completed to improve staff safety.
+Examples of these were visitors to the practice wearing name badges and access to staff areas improved. - All staff received annual basic life support training and there were emergency medicines available in the treatment room. - The practice had a defibrillator available on the premises and oxygen with adult and children's masks.
+There was also a first aid kit and accident book available. - Emergency medicines were easily accessible to staff in a secure area of the practice and all staff knew of their location.
 All the medicines we checked were in date and fit for use. - The practice had a comprehensive business continuity plan in place for major incidents such as power failure or building damage.
+The plan included emergency contact numbers for staff.